-Join Will Kemp for an in-depth discussion in this video What makes an attractive picture?, part of Foundations of Drawing: Sketching the Landscape.
+Join Will Kemp for an in-depth discussion in this video What makes an attractive picture?, part of Drawing Foundations: Sketching the Landscape.

 - There are a few key principles that are essential to make a successful landscape drawing, and they're different than the priorities that you'd have if you were just drawing a still-life at home.
 When you're drawing a still-life, everything is contained and quite easy to see in front of you.
 Whereas when you're drawing a landscape, you've got to actually guide the viewer through your drawing to get them to focus on what you want them to look at.
 The key word to remember when drawing landscapes is to be selective.